Ben Bradlee: Activities and awards after retirement

 Bradlee had an acting role in Born Yesterday, the 1993 remake of the 1950 romantic comedy.

 In 1988, Bradlee received the Golden Plate Award of the American Academy of Achievement.

 His autobiography, A Good Life: Newspapering and Other Adventures, was published in 1995.

 In recognition of his work as editor of The Washington Post, Bradlee won the Walter Cronkite Award for Excellence in Journalism in 1998.

 In the fall of 2005, Jim Lehrer interviewed Bradlee for six hours on topics from the responsibilities of the press to Watergate to the Valerie Plame affair.
 The interviews were edited for an hour-long documentary, Free Speech: Jim Lehrer and Ben Bradlee, which premiered on PBS on June 19, 2006.

 On May 3, 2006, Bradlee received a Doctor of Humane Letters from Georgetown University in Washington, D.C.
 Prior to receiving the honorary degree, he taught occasional journalism courses at Georgetown.
 Bradlee received the French Legion of Honor, the highest award given by the French government, at a ceremony in 2007 in Paris.

 Bradlee was named as a recipient of the Presidential Medal of Freedom by President Barack Obama on August 8, 2013, and was presented the medal at a White House ceremony on November 20, 2013.

 Marriages and children

 Bradlee was married three times.
 His first marriage was to Jean Saltonstall.
 Like Bradlee, Saltonstall also came from a wealthy and prominent Boston family.
 They married on August 8, 1942, the same day Bradlee graduated from Harvard and entered the Navy.
 They had one son, Ben Bradlee Jr., who later became first a reporter, then a deputy managing editor at The Boston Globe.

 Bradlee and his first wife divorced while he was an overseas correspondent for Newsweek.
-In 1957, he married Antoinette 'Tony' Pinchot Pittman.
+In 1957, he married Antoinette 'Tony' Pinchot Pittman (sister of Mary Pinchot Meyer).
 Together, they had a son, Dominic, and a daughter, Marina.
 This marriage also ended in divorce.

 Bradlee's final marriage was to The Washington Post reporter Sally Quinn in 1978.
 Quinn and Bradlee had one child, Quinn Bradlee (born 1982) when Quinn was 40 and Bradlee was 60.